wavemotion-dave/ColecoDS/README.md

 Spectravideo SVI Compatibility :
 -----------------------
 This emulator will support .cas files for the Spectravideo SV-328 (64K machine).
-You can use the START and SELECT buttons for the common bload and run commands.
-There are only about a half-dozen .rom carts for this system which are also supported (up to 64K cartridge support).
+You can use the START and SELECT buttons for the common cload or bload commands (or use the Cassette menu for more choices).
+Cartridges are supported (.rom) up to 64K.
+There are only about a half-dozen carts available for this sytsem (with most of the software being distributed on tapes).

 Sega SG-1000 Compatibility :
 -----------------------